BDunham484/social-media-API/README.md

 ## Usage

-* Run `npm start` from command line and enter `http://localhost:3001' in browser's address bar
+* Run `npm start` from command line and test routes in Insomnia

 ## Insomnia Routes